 Criminal defense lawyers also know what evidence matters when it comes to showing proof of rehabilitation.

 Note, too, that the BBS can only initiate an investigation in cases where there is a conviction.
-If a social worker is charged with a crime, he/she should contact a criminal defense attorney immediately after the state files the charge.
+If a social worker is charged with a crime, they should contact a criminal defense attorney immediately after the state files the charge.

 A lawyer can help the professional contest or defend against the charge so that it gets dismissed.
 A dismissal means that there is no conviction for the Board to act upon.